sjburgess/UW-Roundnet-Website/README.md

 - **Mitchell:**
   - *What did you do yesterday?
 I was away for the weekend so I did not get a chance to complete any work for the project.
   - *What are you planning to do today?
-I am planning on reviewing the entire sprint 1 submission and making sure we have submitted all of the necessary files.
+I am planning on finishing up my work on the Board Members page.
   - *Any problems?
 No issues so far.

 - **Lucas:**